janjoswig/CommonNNClustering/docs/source/gettingstarted.rst

-How certain aspects of the module behave is defined by a config file, which is automatically tried to be saved in the users home directory as .cnnrc.
+How certain aspects of the module behave is defined by a config file, which is automatically tried to be saved in the users home directory as ``.cnnrc``.
 A config file in the current working directory overides all settings.

 >>> import pathlib